 Arrested for a crime in Nevada?
 Call a lawyer …

-If you or someone you know has been charged with “attempted murder by poisoning” in Nevada, call our Las Vegas criminal defense lawyers for a free consultation.
+If you or someone you know has been charged with “attempted murder by poisoning” in Nevada, call our Las Vegas criminal defense lawyers for a consultation.
 We may be able to get the charges dismissed or reduced, or else we’ll fight for your innocence at trial.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

-For information on California murder laws, see our article on California murder laws.
+In California?
+See our article on California murder laws.